rsyncOSX/RsyncUIdocs/content/post/Built.md

 ## Start of RsyncOSX

 The start of RsyncOSX starts with the attribute `@NSApplicationMain` which kicks off everything.
-Within the Storyboard, the entry point is marked, and the view is binded with [MainWindowsController.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/MainWindowsController.swift).
-The [Toolbar](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Toolbar.swift) is programmatically constructed, which makes it easier to change vs. designing it on the Storyboard.
+Within the Storyboard, the entry point is marked, and the view is binded with the Switf code to start the application.
+The Toolbar is programmatically constructed, which makes it easier to change vs. designing it on the Storyboard.

 ## Start of RsyncUI

 The start of RsyncUI conforms to the [App protocol](https://developer.apple.com/documentation/SwiftUI/App).
-There is only one entrance point, `@main`, in [RsyncUI](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIApp.swift).
-The `@main` initialises the app, setup of the menubar, and opens the [navigation bar](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIView.swift) which is the main user start for the app.
+There is only one entrance point, `@main`, in RsyncUI.
+The `@main` initialises the app, setup of the menubar, and opens the navigation bar which is the main user start for the app.

 # The model